BorMagnus/BorMagnus/README.md

-- Master student in Software Engineering with specialization in Data Science at
-- University of Bergen and Western Norway University of Applied Science, Norway
+Master student in Software Engineering with specialization in Data Science at University of Bergen and Western Norway University of Applied Science, Norway.